JenieX/web-development-with-jonas/html-css-course/02-css-fundamentals/README.md

 ## Inheritance

 When an element has some specific properties (mostly related to text), they will be passed to its children.
 E.g. `color` and `font-family`.

+## Box Model

+- The `border` is a line around an element, which is a part of it.
+- `padding` is the space between the content of an element and its border.
+- `margin` is the space outside the element (beyond its border).
+- By default, the total element width (the same goes for total height) consists of:
+  - Left border
+  - Left padding
+  - Specified/Implied width
+  - Right padding
+  - Right border
+- To create vertical space between elements, use either margin top or margin bottom.
+Usually margin bottom is used.
+- The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins (or just one of them, if they are equal), a behavior known as margin collapsing.

+## Global Reset

+- Many elements have default `margin` and `padding` values, to override that behavior, we use the universal selector to do that, which is very common.